 The TR34, EN 15620 and the ACI F-min Profileographs are identical and are the only true simulators of materials handling equipment in very narrow aisles.
 As the self propelled FACE TR34 Profileograph moves along the narrow aisle, the sensor wheels travel in the wheel paths of the truck.
 Differential graphs are produced relating to the longitudinal and transverse profiles exactly as would be experienced by the real truck.

-The data can be extrapolated to determine compliance with DM1, DM2 or DM3 of TR34, EN 15620.
+The data can be extrapolated to determine compliance with DM1, DM2 or DM3 of TR34 and/or EN 15620.

 The resultant differential graphs are colour coded, scaled and easy to read.

-Please contact Face Consultants to determine your floors compliance with DM1, DM2 or DM3 of TR34, EN 15620.
+Please contact Face Consultants to determine your floors compliance with DM1, DM2 or DM3 of TR34 and/or EN 15620.

 Please contact us if you have any questions about our floor testing or design & consultancy services.